gustavom2998/learning_rust/rust_book/2_guessing_game/4_repetition.md

 # Programming a Guessing game - Repetition

-We've built a game capable of generating a random number, receiving a user input and comparing the two.
+We've built a game capable of generating a random number, receiving user input and comparing the two.
 The problem is our program ends after performing the comparison.
 Our original objective was to allow the user to retry multiple times until he got it right.
-We'll be using this by adding repetion structures to our game.
+We'll be using this by adding repetition structures to our game.

 ## Looping